Skip to main content

 Corporate taxpayers and individuals earning more than $400,000 per year should be aware of the increased scrutiny and potential for audit.
 Taxpayers who took overly aggressive positions should factor the increased likelihood of examination into their analysis and take this as an opportunity to reevaluate their approach to federal income compliance.

-The IRS’s report also includes plans to improve taxpayer services, enhance technology, and boost cybersecurity.
+The IRS’s earlier report and its recent statement also include plans to improve taxpayer services, enhance technology, and boost cybersecurity.
 If you have any questions about the IRS’s recent report or tax strategies, attorneys in LP’s Tax Planning Group are here to help.

 Filed under: Tax Planning